Right to Buy: Recent changes

 At the 2011 Conservative Party Conference, David Cameron proposed to increase Right to Buy discounts in order to revitalise the housing market and generate receipts which could be spent on new housing.
 Social housing professionals expressed concerns over the proposal.

 As of 2 April 2012, the Right to Buy discount was increased to a maximum of £75,000 or 60% of the house value (70% for a flat) depending on which is lower.
 In March 2013, the maximum discount in London was increased to £100,000.
 The maximum right to buy discount increases each financial year in line with CPI as at the previous September.

 The aim of the scheme is, for every additional home sold, a new home will be built for 'affordable rent' at up to 80% of market rent, aimed at maintaining the level of affordable housing while also increasing the number of properties available for those on the waiting list.
 The five year tenancy criterion will remain, and should the property be sold within the first five years of the original sale, part or all of the discount will be required to be paid back.

 The Housing and Planning Act 2016 extended right-to-buy to housing association tenants.

 Since 21 November 2024 the maximum discount available has been significantly reduced.
 It varies depending on region, with some local authorities also subject to specific rules, but the maximum discount on applications after 21 November 2024 is the lower of 70% of the value of the property or £38,000.
 This maximum applies to two London local authorities, LB Barking & Dagenham and LB Havering and several local authorities in the South East region but elsewhere in London the maximum discount is £16,000.

+In 2024-25, Right to Buy sales in England totalled over 4,000, continuing to reduce the social housing stock despite pressure on councils to retain affordable homes for those on waiting lists.